-Barbara Esker Deputy Director, Advanced Air Vehicles Program Aeronautics Research Mission Directorate, NASA
+Barbara Esker Assistant Deputy Associate Administrator for Missions Aeronautics Research Mission Directorate, NASA

-At NASA's Glenn Research Center in Cleveland prior to 2009, she served as deputy project manager for the Fundamental Aeronautics Program's Subsonic Rotary Wing Project and worked in a variety of project management positions supporting the Low Emissions Alternative Propulsion Project under the Vehicle Systems Program, the Propulsion Base Research and Technology Program, the General Aviation Propulsion Program, and the Advanced Subsonic Technology Program.
+At NASA's Glenn Research Center in Cleveland prior to 2009, she served as deputy project manager for the Fundamental Aeronautics Program's Subsonic Rotary Wing project and worked in a variety of program and project management positions supporting the Low Emissions Alternative Propulsion project under the Vehicle Systems Program, the Propulsion Base Research and Technology Program, the General Aviation Propulsion Program, and the Advanced Subsonic Technology Program.
 She also served as deputy chief and acting chief of the Propulsion Systems Analysis Office.

-In 2010, Ms. Esker received a NASA Exceptional Service Medal for sustained excellence and innovation in program management.
-She has also received three agency-level recognitions, six team achievement awards, 27 individual contribution awards, the Glenn Federal Women’s Program Award and has completed OPM's Women’s Executive Leadership Program.
+In 2019, Esker was recognized with a NASA Headquarters Honor Award for exemplary leadership.
+She has also received a NASA Exceptional Service Medal for sustained excellence and innovation in program management, three agency-level recognitions, six team achievement awards, 27 individual contribution awards, the Glenn Federal Women’s Program Award, the Cleveland Federal Executive Board Wings of Excellence Award, and has completed OPM's Women’s Executive Leadership Program.

-Ms. Esker holds bachelor’s and master’s of science degrees in mechanical engineering from the University of Akron, and certificates in engineering management and in emotionally intelligent leadership from Case Western Reserve University.
+Esker holds a bachelor’s of science and master’s of science degrees from the University of Akron, both in mechanical engineering, along with certificates in engineering management and emotionally intelligent leadership from Case Western Reserve University.
+She is an AIAA Associate Fellow (class of 2020) and a Fellow of the Royal Aeronautical Society.

 AIAA Aviation Forum 2019